aliyun/terraform-provider-alicloud/website/docs/r/logtail_config.html.markdown

 * `project` - (Required, ForceNew) The project name to the log store belongs.
 * `logstore` - (Required, ForceNew) The log store name to the query index belongs.
 * `input_type` - (Required) The input type.
 Currently, only file is supported.
-* `log_sample` - The log sample of the Logtail configuration.
+* `log_sample` - （Optional）The log sample of the Logtail configuration.
 The log size cannot exceed 1,000 bytes.
 * `config_name` - (Required, ForceNew) The Logtail configuration name, which is unique in the same project.
 * `output_type` - (Required) The output type.
 Currently, only LogService is supported.
 * `input_detail` - (Required) The logtail configure the required JSON files.